Homogeneous Fibrations over Curves

 The general case follows by repeating the above argument for sections in $Z_{e_0+1}$,$\dots$, $Z_{e_0+d-1}$.

 \begin{cor} Notations and assumptions are as in Proposition \ref{twistingpen}.
 Let $C_{e+r,\theta}$ be the moduli space of maximal combs with exactly one tooth and with the bodies in $Z_e$.
-Then a general maximal comb in $C_ {e+r,\theta}$ is penned in a very twisting maximal scroll for $e\gg 0$. \end{cor}
+Then a general maximal comb in $C_ {e+r,\theta}$ is contained in the image of a very twisting maximal scroll for $e\gg 0$. \end{cor}

-\proof By Proposition \ref{twistingpen}, choose $e\gg 0$ such that a general point of $Z_e$ is penned in a very twisting maximal scroll.
-It suffices to show that a deformation of combs in $C_{e+r,\theta}$ can be followed by a deformation of twisting maximal scrolls penning the combs.
+\proof By Proposition \ref{twistingpen}, choose $e\gg 0$ such that a general point of $Z_e$ is contained in a very twisting maximal scroll.
+It suffices to show that a deformation of combs in $C_{e+r,\theta}$ can be followed by a deformation of twisting maximal scrolls containing the combs.
 This follows from $H^1(R,N_{R/X}(-\sigma-R_q))=0$.

 \begin{theorem} In Situation \ref{hyp1}, assume that Hypothesis \ref{H1}, \ref{H2} and \ref{H3} hold.
 For $e_0\gg 0$, the pseudo Abel sequence in Corollary \ref{pseudoabel} is an Abel sequence for $X/C/k$. \end{theorem}